NREL/resstock/docs/source/getting_started.rst

 Timeseries outputs can also be requested using either the Basic or Advanced approaches.
 When requested, timeseries outputs will be found in the ``run/results_timeseries.csv`` file.

-See the :ref:`simreport` section for a description of all available outputs available.
+See :ref:`workflow_outputs` for a description of all available outputs available.